coolchigi/coolchigi/README.md

 😊 My name is Chigozirim, and I am a student @ Carleton University.
 Here, you'll find a variety of projects that showcase my skills and experience in Cloud Computing and Web Development.

   ⚡ Cool Stats
-  - I am 2x AWS Certified - I know how to build highly resilient & fault tolerant architectures
+  - I am 2x AWS Certified - I know how to design highly resilient & fault tolerant architectures
   - Work with a variety of programming languages such as Javascript, Python, Java, YAML & Bash
   - Teaching assistant @ Carleton University
-  - Learning about automating infrasctuture with Terraform
+  - Learning about automating infrastructure with Terraform

  ---